victornas91/victornas91/README.md

 ---

-**`Future Polymath - Applying Mathematics to Aerospace(Embedded Systems), Infosec(Cryptography), Games(Computer Graphics) and Machine Learning`**
+**`Future Polymath - (Trying to) mix Machine Learning with IoT, Games, Infosec and Web`**

 Almost 20 years working with Information Technology, mainly support and infrastructure.
-Now aiming at learning how to automate the world with software and hardware and how to help bring the human race closer to the stars.
-Oh and also a lot of game / mobile app development!
+Now aiming at learning how to automate the world with software and hardware / help bring the human race closer to the stars.
+Oh and also a lot of game / web app development!

+The games featured above are part of my project Mobius and Lion Systems where I try to build some new janky experiences, be it with the help of AI, Computer Graphics, Retro Systems or a combination of all of these!

 [![trophy](https://github-profile-trophy.vercel.app/?username=victornas91)](https://github.com/ryo-ma/github-profile-trophy)
 [![Github Followers](https://img.shields.io/github/followers/victornas91?color=06d6a0&label=Github%20Followers&style=for-the-badge)](https://github.com/victornas91?tab=followers)